 Also Read: 11+ Scary Halloween Idioms and Phrases to Celebrate

-Be in Fear of Your Life
+Be in Fear for Your Life

 Example: Mary sat inside, in fear for her life, seeing the killer.